Guide to health insurance waiting periods

 Waiting periods are different for hospital and extras cover.
 Hospital waiting periods are set by the government.

 Current hospital waiting periods are:

-2 months for psychiatric, rehabilitation and palliative care, including pre-existing conditions (psychiatric treatment waiting periods can be waived for a cover upgrade once in your lifetime^)
+2 months for psychiatric, rehabilitation and palliative care, including pre-existing conditions (waiting periods for psychiatric treatment can be waived for a cover upgrade once in your lifetime^).

 What are the waiting periods for extras cover?